XXXXXX on XXX: cancelled? season XXXX? (release date) - canceled + renewed TV shows - TV Series Finale

 Vulture Watch

-Is there room at the table for another reboot?
-Has the Party of Five TV show been cancelled or renewed for a second season on Freeform?
-The television vulture is watching all the latest cancellation and renewal news, so this page is the place to track the status of Party of Five, season two.
+How much drama is ahead?
+Has The Haves and the Have Nots TV show been cancelled or renewed for an eighth season on OWN?
+The television vulture is watching all the latest cancellation and renewal news, so this page is the place to track the status of The Haves and the Have Nots, season eight.
 Bookmark it, or subscribe for the latest updates.
 Remember, the television vulture is watching your shows.
 Are you?

 What’s This TV Show About?

-The first season of Party of Five averages a 0.11 rating in the 18-49 demographic and 252,000 viewers.
-Find out how Party of Five stacks up against other Freeform TV shows.
+The seventh season of The Haves and the Have Nots averages a 0.29 rating in the 18-49 demographic and 1.52 million viewers.
+Compared to season six, that’s down by 8% in the demo and down by 7% in viewership.
+Find out how The Haves and the Have Nots stacks up against other OWN TV shows.

 Sign up for our FREE email alerts.